 It is also known from inscriptions that Mursa had important public buildings: 50 tabernae with double colonnades (CIL III, 3288), other buildings thought to have been erected by Hadrian (CIL III, 3280), a synagogue and a stadium outside the city gates (Zosimos II 50.2).
 In the river bed are still lying columns that supported a stone bridge over river Drava (the so-called Hadrian’s bridge), important for trade and traffic with the Danubian Limes.

 Hadrian had been the first governor of Lower Pannonia from AD 106 and 108 and it was the only moment in his reign when we known for certain that he was back in the province.
 Later, two other municipia would be created by Hadrian on the Danube, Carnuntum (municipium Aelium Karnuntium – CIL III 4554) and Aquincum (municipium Aelium Aquincum).

 He [Hadrian] subjected the legions to the strictest discipline, so that, though strong, they were neither insubordinate nor insolent.
 Dio LXIX 5.2

-After this Hadrian completed his journey to Rome either by travelling southwards through Dalmatia and crossing the sea to Italy or overland to Emona (Ljubljana), then along the coast to Ariminum (Rimini) and down the Via Flaminia.
-If Hadrian was travelling by sea from the port of Salona or Iader in Dalmatia, it is possible that he may have visited Burnum where he would have made the decision to raise the civilian settlement to municipium (CIL III 2828).
+After this Hadrian completed his journey to Rome by travelling southwards through Dalmatia and crossing the sea to Italy or overland to Emona (Ljubljana), then along the coast to Ariminum (Rimini) and down the Via Flaminia.
+If Hadrian was travelling by sea from Salona or Iader in Dalmatia, he may have visited Burnum where he would have decided to raise the civilian settlement to the municipium (CIL III 2828).